microsoft/Federal-Business-Applications/demos/electronic-signatures/README.md

 # Electronic Signatures using Dataverse File Field Type
 This sample shows how you can create a Power Apps canvas app to capture a users signature and then save it to a Dataverse record.
 This solution also allows you to avoid using a 3rd party solution to capture the signature portion.

-This solution requires using a premium licnese of Power Apps (ie not the seeded version of O365/M365).
+This solution requires using a premium license of Power Apps (i.e. not the seeded version of O365/M365).
 You must have an environment with a Dataverse database provisioned.

 ![overview image](files/images/signature-demo-final-list-view.JPG)